mushroomhostage/RealisticChat/README.md

 **garbleAllDroppedMessage** (~~~): Message replacement to display if you were unlucky enough for your entire message to be garbled.
 Set to null to disable replacement.

-**chatLineFormat** (player: message): The format of the chat line to be shown to the player. "player" is replaced with the player's display name, and "message" with the message text.
-For the traditional chat display, try "<player> message", or to hide player names for anonymous chat, use just "message".
+**chatLineFormat** (%1$s: %2$s): The format of the chat line to be shown to the player.
+The first argument is replaced with the player's display name, and the second with the message text.
+For the traditional chat display, try "<%1$s> %2$s", or to hide player names for anonymous chat, use just "%2$s".

 **chatSpokenPlayerColor** (YELLOW): Color of player name shown to a player when they themselves speak.